 I came across 2 ingredient banana cookies recently, though they’ve been popular on the internet for a few years.
 I tested out several variations before producing a version I really like, which I’m sharing with you now.

 The cookies are firm on the outside and soft inside.
 They taste of oats and bananas and are great for an on-the-go breakfast.
+For another flourless cookie, you might like my Flourless Peanut Butter Oatmeal Cookies.

 Recipe is now updated with video!
 You can also find all my recipe videos on my youtube channel.